 - noon; midnight (Note that, to avoid confusion, we do not refer to these as "12 p.m." and "12 a.m."
 Also note that "12 noon" and "12 midnight" would be redundant.)

 Town of Amherst Use this phrase to distinguish the town from the College, and capitalize "Town."
 Ordinarily, a reference to a small town would include the state (e.g., "the Sugar Loaf, N.Y., resident"), but in College publications, it is understood that Amherst College and the Town of Amherst are in Massachusetts, so the state need not be listed.

 University of Massachusetts Amherst / UMass Though many universities use hyphens or commas between the names of the universities and their cities, notice that in this case, there is neither a hyphen nor a comma between "Massachusetts" and "Amherst."
 The abbreviation "UMass" can be used after first reference, if the tone of the article is not especially formal.
-Do not put the abbreviation entirely in capital letters ("UMASS"), as this would imply that each letter stands for a separate word.
+Do not put the abbreviation entirely in capital letters ("UMASS").

-upperclass students This term refers to students in the sophomore, junior and senior classes (but be aware that, in some contexts, it could be erroneously interpreted as referring to students from higher socioeconomic classes).
-Do not hyphenate "upperclass," and do not use the terms "upperclassman" or "upperclassmen," as readers might consider this sexist.
-(See first-year students.)
+Upperclass Students This term refers to students in the sophomore, junior and senior classes (but be aware that, in some contexts, it could be erroneously interpreted as referring to students from higher socioeconomic classes).
+Do not hyphenate "upperclass," and use "upperclass student" or "upperclass students" instead of "upperclassman" or "upperclassmen."

 the (World Wide) Web / Web page / Web feed / website / webcam / webcast Note the capitalization (or lack thereof) and spacing (or lack thereof) for each of these phrases.
 Also, note that "the Web" is not synonymous with "the Internet"; the Internet includes more than just the Web.